Estimate your PPF maturity amount, total interest earned and get a year-by-year breakdown instantly.

 Yes.
 PPF is EEE — investment is deductible under 80C, interest is tax-free, and maturity amount is completely tax-free.

 Partial withdrawal is allowed from the 7th year.
-Premature closure is only allowed after 5 years in specific cases like medical emergencies or higher education.
+Premature closure is only allowed after 5 years in specific cases.